 Computer-assisted proofs for the existence of chaos are important for the understanding of dynamic properties of the solutions of differential equations.
-These techniques have been intensively investigated recently, see e.g. (Galias and Zgliczynski, 2001; Neumaier et al., 1993; Rage et al., 1994; Zgliczynski, 1997; Zgliczynski, 2003).
-A detailed summary on the set oriented (Lipschitz constant based) numerical methods for dynamical systems is given in (Dellnitz and Junge, 2002).
+These techniques have been intensively investigated recently (see e.g. Neumaier and Rage, 1993; Rage et al., 1994; Zgliczynski, 1997, 2003; Galias and Zgliczynski, 2001).
+A detailed summary on the set oriented (Lipschitz constant based) numerical methods for dynamical systems is given in Dellnitz and Junge (2002).